+Topic 2: Algorithms

+Professor Anna Nagurney

+John F. Smith Memorial Professor and Director - Virtual Center for Supernetworks Isenberg School of Management University of Massachusetts Amherst, Massachusetts 01003

+SCH-MGMT 825

+Management Science Seminar

+Variational Inequalities, Networks, and Game Theory

+Spring 2014

+© Anna Nazurnev 2014

+© Anna Nagurney 2014

+Algorithms

-Variational Inequalities: Algorithms Anna Nagurney Isenberg School of Management University of Massachusetts Amherst, MA 01003 ©2002 Algorithms The development of efficient algorithms for the numerical computation of equilibria is a topic as important as the qualitative analysis of equilibria.
+The development of efficient algorithms for the numerical computation of equilibria is a topic as important as the qualitative analysis of equilibria.

 The complexity of equilibrium problems, coupled with their increasing scale, is precluding their resolution via closed form analytics.

 Also, the growing influence of policy modeling is stimulating the construction of frameworks for the accessible evaluation of alternatives.

+Algorithms

 Variational inequality algorithms resolve the VI problem into, typically, a series of optimization problems.
 Hence, usually, variational inequality algorithms proceed to the equilibrium iteratively and progressively via some procedure.

 Specifically, at each iteration of a VI algorithm, one encounters a linearized or relaxed substitute of the original system, which can, typically, be rephrased or reformulated as an optimization problem and, consequently, solved using an appropriate nonlinear programming algorithm.

+Algorithms

 In the case where the problem exhibits an underlying structure (such as a network structure), special-purpose algorithms may, instead, be embedded within the variational inequality algorithms to realize further efficiencies.

-Examples of VI Algorithms General Iterative Scheme of Dafermos which induces such algorithms as: The Projection Method and The Relaxation Method.
+Examples of VI Algorithms

+The General Iterative Scheme of Dafermos, which induces such algorithms as:

+- The Projection Method and

+- The Relaxation Method, plus

 The Modified Projection Method of Korpelevich which converges under less restrictive conditions than the general iterative scheme.

 A variety of Decomposition Algorithms, both serial and parallel.

-The General Iterative Scheme We now present a general iterative scheme for the solution of the variational inequality problem defined in (1) (Dafermos (1983)).
+Additional Algorithms There are also algorithms based on the general iterative scheme of Dupuis and Nagurney (1993) for the solution of projected dynamical systems (PDSs).
+These can also be applied to compute solutions to variational inequality problems of concern here.
+Special cases of this general iterative scheme include such algorithms as the Euler method and the Heun method.
+We now present a general iterative scheme for the solution of the variational inequality problem defined in (1) (Dafermos (1983)).
 The iterative scheme induces, as special cases, such well-known algorithms as the projection method, linearization algorithms, and the relaxation method, and also induces new algorithms.
-In particular, we seek to determine $x^ \in K \subset R^n$, such that $$F(x^)^T \cdot (x - x^) \ge 0, \quad \forall x \in K,$$ (1) where F is a given continuous function from K to \mathbb{R}^n and K is a given closed, convex set.
+In particular, we seek to determine $x^ \in K \subset R^n$, such that $$F(x^)^T \cdot (x - x^) \ge 0, \quad \forall x \in K,$$ (1) where F is a given continuous function from K to R^n and K is a given closed, convex set.
 K is also assumed to be compact and F(x) continuously differentiable.

-Assume that there exists a smooth function $$g(x,y): K \times K \mapsto \mathbb{R}^n \tag{2}$$ with the following properties:
+Assume that there exists a smooth function

+$$g(x,y): K \times K \mapsto R^n$$

+(2)

+with the following properties:

-(i) g(x,x) = F(x), for all $x \in K$,
+- (i) g(x,x) = F(x), for all $x \in K$,

-(ii) for every fixed $x, y \in K$, the $n \times n$ matrix $\nabla_x g(x, y)$ is symmetric and positive definite.
+- (ii) for every fixed $x, y \in K$, the $n \times n$ matrix $\nabla_x g(x, y)$ is symmetric and positive-definite.

 Any function g(x, y) with the above properties generates the following:

 Algorithm

 Step 0: Initialization

 Start with an $x^0 \in K$.
-Set k := 1.
+Set t := 1.